Adopted on 20th June 1972

 - the Executive Committee

 - the Regional Delegates

 C - General Assembly

+a.
 The General Assembly is made up of national delegations, each comprising one nominated representative from each organisation, whether a member Group or a member Labour Department, which is currently in membership of the Association, and which has duly paid its membership fees either:

 - since the date of the last ordinary meeting of the General Assembly; or

 - if a member of less than three years standing, since joining the Association.